-The Amsterdam-Brussels portion of the trip can be made either by Thalys (currently running 7-9x daily on weekdays, 4x on Saturdays and 5-6x on Sundays) or the almost hourly Intercity Brussels train.
+The Amsterdam-Brussels portion of the trip can be made either by Thalys (normally runs 7-9x daily on weekdays, 4x on Saturdays and 5-6x on Sundays – but running a greatly reduced service at the moment) or the almost hourly Intercity Brussels train.

 Brussels-Lille can be made quickly (35 minutes) by TGV which operate a few times a day.
 High speed trains arrive/depart at the Lille Europe station.